adr1enbe4udou1n/blog/content/posts/17-build-your-own-kubernetes-cluster-part-8/index.md

 ### Application tracing

 A more useful case for OpenTelemetry is to integrate it to a tracing backend.
-[Tempo](https://grafana.com/oss/tempo/) is a good candidate, which is a free open-source alternative to Jaeger, simpler to install by requiring a simple s3 as storage.
+[Tempo](https://grafana.com/oss/tempo/) is a good candidate, which is a free open-source alternative to Jaeger, simpler to install by requiring a simple s3 as storage, and compatible to many protocols as Jaeger, OTLP, Zipkin.

 #### Installing Tempo